Keeping Up with Current Events

 I have always admired the well-informed.
 Their ability to speak on complex topics, to make thought-provoking points about things of which I know little, impresses me.
 This happened again a few months ago, with a retired Army Colonel whose knowledge of the American Revolution, the geopolitical landscape, and war floored me.
 I absorbed all I could from him.
 He also made me realize that I needed to do a much better job of educating myself and keeping up with current events.
 I have worked hard to do that over the last three months.
 Today I want to talk about my strategy for keeping up with world affairs.
 The self-education side of this coin warrants its own article, so I will save that for later.

 For most of my life, I saw no reason to keep up with current events.
 In short, they seldom affected me, and even if they had, I could have done nothing about them.
-I saw no reason to worry about the inevitable, or energy trying to change things outside my control.
+I saw no reason to worry about the inevitable, or expend energy trying to change things outside my control.
 While that still applies today, I want to take a minute to highlight the reasons I changed my mind on current events.
-Many of my peers feel the same way, so maybe this will convince them to pay more attention.
+Many of my peers feel the way I used to, so maybe this will convince them to pay more attention.

 My Change of Heart #